CodeYourFuture/JavaScript-Core-1-Homework/.github/pull_request_template.md

 # Your Details

-Your Name:
+Your Name:Abdennour Hachemi
-Your City:
+Your City:Birmingham
-Your Slack Name:
+Your Slack Name:nouri89

 # Homework Details

-Module:
+Module:javaScript
-Week:
+Week:1